Before I dig into all of the attention grabber examples, let’s start at the very beginning of my classroom management journey.

 To help them better understand, I read them a story I knew would not be familiar to them.
 I told them that when I was reading I wanted them to be looking at me and sitting quietly, but I also wanted them to be thinking about other things.
 I even gave them topics.
 The story was about a boy’s birthday party.
 As I began to read I asked them to remember a really fun birthday party they attended.
 I told them to replay that party in their mind while I read.
 Afterwards, I asked them questions about the passage.
 I pointed out how hard it was to answer the questions because even though it looked like they were listening, they were actually focused on something else.

-Check out this resource here!
+Check out this classroom management resource!

 Next, I specifically explained and modeled how to listen with the whole body.
 I created a chart showing how they should look and referenced it as a reminder before each lesson.
 As time went on I could simply cue them by saying, “This is important.
 I need you to listen with your whole body.”